 Transfer Students FAQ

 Yes!
-Stockton guarantees that if you hold an Associate in Arts (AA) or Associate in Science (AS) from a New Jersey community college in a program Stockton offers, we will accept the degree intact.
+Stockton guarantees that if you hold an Associate in Arts (AA) or Associate in Science (AS) from a New Jersey community college, or a regionally accredited community college from another state, in a program Stockton offers, we will accept the degree intact.
 That means that up to 64 credits will transfer.
 Associate in Applied Science (AAS) degrees will be evaluated on a course-by-course basis.
-Your county college transfer counselor has lists of county college courses and their Stockton equivalents.

-The most prevalent reason for loss of credits when you transfer is a change of major.
-Each major has different course requirements; satisfying them can take longer than anticipated.
+The most common reason for loss of credits when you transfer is a change of major.
+Each major has specific course requirements and meeting those requirements can take longer than anticipated, depending on how your credits transfer in.
 Occasionally, other schools have degree requirements that are very different from our own.
-In these cases, speak with the director of the Center for Academic Advising or the coordinator for your major regarding how those credits can be used.
+You can always contact our Academic Advising office with any questions or concerns!

 For information about New Jersey county college transfer course equivalencies and a variety of other helpful resources, please visit NJ Transfer.org.
 Want to see how your courses transfer to Stockton?
 Log on to DegreeWorks for an instant credit audit.